 Note: Subtracting TWO times isn’t the same as subtracting two numerical values.
-It’s a bit tricky for which you are suggested to use our Time Elapse Calculator to prevent Human Error.
+It’s a bit tricky for which you are suggested to use our Time Duration Calculator to prevent Human Error.

 Note: You can also use our Hour Calculator to perform time duration additions like a Pro.

 These were the steps you need to follow to calculate time on the time cards.
 If you find them confusing and time-consuming, you are suggested to use our Time Card Calculator located at the beginning of the page to skip almost every step mentioned above.

 Follow the steps below to calculate hours and minutes worked:

 Note: You can also use our Time Elapsed/Duration Calculator to Skip Step # 4.

 To calculate Total Hours and minutes worked in a Week, you need to follow all five steps above repeatedly for the whole week to have Total Hours and Minutes Worked for each day in a Week.